 For over 30 years, Adobe's innovations have transformed how individuals, businesses and governments communicate and interact.
-Across the markets Adobe serves, we help our customers create and deliver the most compelling content and interactive experiences in a streamlined workflow, and optimize those experiences and marketing activities for greater return on investment.
+Across these markets, we help our customers create and deliver the most compelling content and interactive experiences in a streamlined workflow, and optimize those experiences and marketing activities for greater return on investment.
 Our solutions turn ordinary interactions into valuable digital experiences, across media and devices, anywhere, anytime.